caaravn/gitnotes/README.md

 STORAGE CLASSES

-Each storage has different cost
+Each storage has different cost.

 .Frequently accessed storage
     ---->1) Standard storage ( stores greater than equal to 3 and above zones)